guor8lei/csm-61b/Section 1: Golden Rule of Equals, Arrays, Static and Dynamic Typing.md

 # Section 1: Golden Rule of Equals, Arrays, Static and Dynamic Typing
 Raymond Guo

-Note: I'm a little rusty in 61B and actually relearning with y'all :).
+Disclaimer: I'm a little rusty in 61B and actually relearning with y'all :).
 These are just my personal notes, so there may be errors in this document; if so, let me know!
+Also, this isn't affilianted with CSM or any Berkeley organization :).

 ## Golden Rule of Equals (Q1)
 In Java, there are two types of data types (of variables):